 Conformance Records Time when records are required Management reports including WHS and environmental monthly reports No later than the fifth (5th) Business Day of each month, or as otherwise specified.
-Completed Inspection & Test Plans and With each Payment Claim. associated checklists Quality records for work completed over multiple payment periods must be submitted progressively.
+Waste Management Progress Report No later than the fifth (5th) Business Day of every second month Completed Inspection & Test Plans and With each Payment Claim. ssociated checklists Quality records for work completed over multiple payment periods must be submitted progressively.
 Work as Executed drawings As per Preliminaries clause - Work as executed drawings Operation and Maintenance manuals As per Preliminaries clause - Operation and Maintenance manuals Product and service Conformance Records Not less than 7 days before Completion of the Works is reached.